PKCSITBatch2080/NETLearning-Bishnu/README.md

         > Assignment 2
         > ...
     ```
-1. Save all your code snapshots in corresponding assignment folder.
+1. Save all your code snapshots in corresponding assignment
+folder.
+## Note: This will be your final assessment for Net centric Computing.
 # Assignement 1

 1. Create a new console application named **Greeter** under **Assignment 1** folder.